-When a domestic pet (dog, cat,or ferret) bites a human, that animal must be placed in confinement for a period of ten (10) days following the bite.
+When a domestic pet (dog, cat, or ferret) bites a human, that animal must be placed in confinement for a period of ten (10) days following the bite.

-If the animal has valid rabies shots and the bite was below victim’s shoulder, owner can release the animal from quarantine 10 days from the date of the bite, if the animal is healthy.
+If the animal has valid rabies shots, the owner can release the animal from confinement 10 days from the date of the bite, if the animal is healthy.

-If an animal in quarantine becomes ill or the owner notices unusual behavior in the animal, this should be reported to the authorities immediately.
+If an animal in confinement becomes ill or the owner notices unusual behavior in the animal, this should be reported immediately to

 If a wild animal (squirrels, rats, bats, etc.) causes a bite, follow-up cannot be done unless the animal can be captured, killed and tested.
-Victim should cleanse the wound well and get medical treatment, if needed.
+The bite victim should cleanse the wound well and get medical treatment, if needed.